 Near the center of town (don’t blink) I found a cute little spot called “The Vintage Pub.”
 While it did not sound particularly authentic, I was not particularly picky and they had a beer list as long as my arm, including the Rochefort 10.

-No sooner had I ordered my (first?) beer, an uneasy feeling came over me.
+No sooner had I ordered my (first of two?) beer, an uneasy feeling came over me.
 More precisely, an uneasy odor came over me.
 It was distinct and irrefutable: Ohmygod was near.
 There was no doubt.
 I sat there, scanning the bar, trying to fight off a wretch that was developing deep within my soul.
 While it might have been the culmination of two and a half weeks with the Anti-Christ, it was no less real.

 I grabbed my helmet and placed it over my face as if it were a hockey mask, trying to block the far more offensive odor.
 Harbor no illusions, the helmet was was nasty: weeks of wearing said protectant had rendered it pretty darned funky.
 But we are talking degrees here.
 I immediately questioned my resolve: would I rub fresh dog excrement on my face to numb the stench of a nearby decomposing skunk?